dougeby/IntuneDocs/InTuneDocs/EndUser/password-does-not-meet-it-administrator-requirements.md

 - Password was used too recently
 - Password isn't complex enough to meet requirements

-For information about setting your PIN or password, or for other tasks that you can do with your device, use the link that matches the type of device you have:
+For information about setting your PIN or password, or for information about other tasks that you can do with your device, use the link that matches the type of device you have:

 - [Set your Android device PIN or password](set-your-pin-or-password-android.md)
 - [Set or change your iOS device passcode](set-or-change-your-passcode-ios.md)